ClimateMind/climatemind-frontend/README.md

 ### `npm install` (also known as `npm i`)

-Builds the app.
+Installs the dependancies.
 Run this the first time, and whenever new dependancies have been added to the package.json file to rebuild the app.<br />

 ### `npm start`